marklogic-community/pipes/docker/README.md

 * You have the MarkLogic image from [DockerHub](https://hub.docker.com/_/marklogic) on your local machine.
 * You have MarkLogic's Data Hub Framework (DHF) project files on your local machine.
-  * In this project, you need to have added mlBundle to your DHF ``build.gradle`` file (see the [main Pipes documentation](https://github.com/marklogic-community/pipes))
+  * In this project, you need to have added *mlBundle* to your DHF ``build.gradle`` file (see the [main Pipes documentation](https://github.com/marklogic-community/pipes) for more information)
-  * You also need to have initiated your DHF project (you've run ``./gradlew hubInit``).

 ## Getting the image

 The Pipes image is hosted on DockerHub.
 Assuming you already have a DockerHub account, first make sure you are logged-in.
-Run

 ``docker login``

-and enter your credentials (if necessary).
+Then, enter your credentials (if necessary).

-Then, pull the image:
+Next, pull the image:

 ``docker pull dhfpipes/pipes:v1``